You should call triple zero (000) and ask for an ambulance immediately if:

 - you also feel the pain in your jaw or down your left arm.

 You should try to stay calm and quiet.
 Loosen any tight clothing, such as collar buttons or ties.
 Avoid breathing in cigarette smoke.
 Don’t have anything to eat or drink.

-If you have been prescribed anginine (also called glycerine trinitrate or GTN), sit or lie down and take a dose of this under your tongue.
+Don’t try to drive yourself to hospital.
+Wait for the ambulance.
+If you have been prescribed angina medicine, sit or lie down and take a dose of this under your tongue.
 If this doesn’t relieve your symptoms in five minutes, try taking two more doses at five minute intervals.

 If the pain you have does not sound like that described above, then it's still important to see a doctor soon.
 Remember, all chest pain should be checked out by a doctor as soon as possible.

 Not sure what to do next?